BlinkTagInc/node-gtfs/README.md

 #### Timetable Pages

-Returns an array of timetable pages for the `agency_key` specified
+Returns an array of timetable pages for the `agency_key` specified.
+These are from the non-standard `timetable_pages.txt` file.

     gtfs.getTimetablePagesByAgency(agency_key, (err, timetablePages) => {